jnear/cs211-data-privacy/index.md

 ## Announcements

+**9/13/19**: Due to a travel delay, there will be no class today (9/13).
+I have delayed the submission deadline for Homework 1 to next Tuesday.

 **9/9/19**: I have posted the first three sets of [course notes](https://github.com/jnear/cs295-data-privacy/tree/master/notes), which may be helpful in completing the first homework assignment.

 **9/6/19**: [Homework 1](https://github.com/jnear/cs295-data-privacy/blob/master/homework/Homework%201.ipynb) has been posted.
 It is due on Friday, September 13, at 5:00pm.